How did the legendary engineers of the past use it?

 How does it work?

 There are two different types of equalization units, and filters that are typically applied by engineers to shape and sculpt the sounds of an instrument or a voice.
 In this section, we will examine the following types of equalization units and filters, plus, I will give you examples of each type of unit that have been used extensively by the great engineers of the past.
 And, also look in our articles section of the website for the history of the development and use of these units.
 Plus, if you are interested in one of these units, I will provide a link for each one of these amazing pieces of gear for you to check out, as well.
 Keep in mind that most of the equalization units that have been used by the great engineers of the past, often include elements from each of the categories listed below for discussion.
 For example, a unit may contain parametric equalization functionality, but also provide both Low-Pass and High-Pass Filters, too.
 The first great equalization units that were developed by the early 1960s, such as the Pultec EQP-1A, from Pulse Techniques were referred to as program equalization units and could either boost or cut a wide range of frequencies in either the low end of the spectrum, or the high end of it and used vacuum tube-based technology.
 Popular program units include those made by Pulse Techniques and Manley Labs.
-Many of the great equalization units that were used in the past feature both solid state technology and actually came from some of the fabulous early large-format consoles that were developed in the early to mid-1970s.
+Many of the great equalization units that were used in the past feature both vacuum tube and solid state technologies and actually came from some of the fabulous early large-format consoles that were developed in the early to mid-1970s.